 “They (INFJs) prefer time away from external stimulation and mundane details in order to access their rich internal process.”

 – Dario Nardi

-While auxiliary Fe does allow INFJs to engage socially with a certain adaptability and awareness, they definitely need a lot of alone time so they can allow their Ni to process and synthesize the information they’ve picked up throughout the day.
+While auxiliary feeling does allow INFJs to engage socially with a certain adaptability and awareness, they definitely need a lot of alone time so they can allow their Intuition to process and synthesize the information they’ve picked up throughout the day.

 Misconception #4 – INFJs Are Psychic

 INFJs are masters of pattern-recognition and can easily be misconstrued as having some kind of “magical” foresight.
 The truth is much more technical.